erikaduan/textbook_notes/building_raps_with_r/raps_part_1_6.md

 write anything to or require anything from the global environment.
 Pure functions are referentially transparent by default.

-The `withr` package can also be used to purify bad functions without the need to rewrite the function body.
+The `withr` package can also be used to purify bad functions without rewriting the function body.

 ``` r
 # Alternatively use withr::with_seed() and print_random_statement() ------------